-Lorna Asprey from Eastleigh has been a foster parent with Foster Care Associates (FCA) for few years.
+Lorna Asprey from Eastleigh has been a foster parent with Foster Care Associates (FCA) for a few years.
 Having grown up in a family that fostered Lorna always wanted to be a foster parent.
-However, with five birth children Lorna had been waiting for the right time and a spare room in her home.
+However, with five birth children, Lorna had been waiting for the right time and a spare room in her home.

 Lorna said: "I have always wanted to be a foster parent but with my large family I was conscious of space and being able to accommodate a child or young person.
 Once my children were older and self-sufficient, and I had a spare room, I knew the time was right and one day my daughter helped make me take the leap.

 She had been shopping in our local Asda and noticed an FCA information stand.
 She brought home one of their information leaflets and encouraged me to get in touch.
 I made an enquiry with FCA straight away and my fostering journey began from that day.